michaelkernaghan/Machine-learning-lectures/README.md

 ### Running the Website

 1. Clone this repository to your local machine.
-2. Open the HTML file index.html with a web browser to access the lectures.
+2. Open the HTML file index.html with a web browser to access the explorations.
 3. Python scripts in the `/scripts` directory can be run separately to see machine learning concepts in action.

 ### Running Python Scripts